Low Income Spay/Neuter and Vaccine Assistance

 If you are unable to visit any of these, please call 206-842-2451 x3 and leave a voicemail with your mailing address requesting an application and one will be mailed to you, or email hannah@pawsbink.org and we will email you an application.

-Through a special grant from the Suquamish Tribal Foundation, we are able to provide for the full cost of spay/neuter and vaccines for all Suquamish Tribe members – applications for this grant program are available at the Suquamish Tribal Center.
+Through special grants from the Suquamish Tribal Foundation and the Port Gamble S’Klallam Tribal Foundation, we are able to provide for the full cost of cat or dog spay/neuter for all Suquamish and S’Klallam tribe members.
+Applications for these grant programs are available at the pertinent tribal centers.